Add complete, 24/7 vet care

-First thing you want to do is to talk to your vet to confirm that your pet has allergies, and not something else.
+First thing pet parents want to do is to talk to a vet to confirm that the pet has allergies, and not something else like an infection, infestation, or internal issue.
 The symptoms are broad and can look like other diseases.
 Allergies can also be made worse by a number of underlying conditions, so let’s just cross everything else off.
-We also want to be sure that your pet hasn’t developed infections from all the itching and licking, or developed other allergy-related health conditions.
-Depending on the severity of allergies, your vet may recommend a visit to a veterinary dermatologist.
+We also want to be sure that a pet hasn’t developed infections from all the itching and licking, or developed other allergy-related health conditions.
+Depending on the severity of allergies, a vet may recommend a visit to a veterinary dermatologist.

-Bathing your dog 2-3 times weekly can help wash away pollens and soothe irritated skin.
+Bathing a dog 2-3 times weekly can help wash away pollens and soothe irritated skin.
 Colloidal oatmeal is great for calming some dogs’ itchy skin.
-If your pet’s skin is very irritated (or at risk of skin infection with open sores), there are medicated shampoos with antibiotic and anti-fungal properties that you can get through your vet.
-Always remember to wipe your pet down after a trip outdoors using grooming wipes or a damp washcloth to remove pollens on the skin.
-Focus on the areas your pet itches the most.
+If the pet’s skin is very irritated (or at risk of skin infection with open sores), there are medicated shampoos with antibiotic and anti-fungal properties that pet parents can get through a vet.
+Always remember to wipe the pet down after a trip outdoors using grooming wipes or a damp washcloth to remove pollens on the skin.
+Focus on the areas the pet itches the most.
 Usually this means the paws (between toes!), belly, groin, armpits, under the tail, and the muzzle.
 Keep those ears squeaky clean!
-Bacteria and yeast naturally live in your pets ears; when allergies flare, inflammation increases risk of infection.
+Bacteria and yeast naturally live in a pets ears; when allergies flare, inflammation increases risk of infection.

-The most common medications for allergies in cats are antihistamines.
+The most common medications for cat allergies are antihistamines.
 They can provide great relief for some, but not all will benefit.
 Check with the Fuzzy Veterinary team first to be sure it won’t interfere with other medical conditions or medications.
-You can give your cat Zyrtec (cetirizine) - 5mg (1/2 tablet) once daily (one full tablet of adult Zyrtec is 10mg).
+Pet parents can give their cat Zyrtec (cetirizine) - 5mg (1/2 tablet) once daily (one full tablet of adult Zyrtec is 10mg).

 Fuzzy wants pet parents to be equipped with the tools and resources they need to keep their pets happy and healthy.
 Knowledge is power, but so is access.
-Fuzzy offers 24/7 Live Vet Chat to make essential pet questions and parenting easier.
+Fuzzy offers 24/7 Live Vet Chat for members to make essential pet questions and parenting easier, as well as a full catalogue of pet health products and prescription meds to reduce the symptoms of pet allergies.
 Sign up and become a member today.